THE ROLE OF THE CHAIRMAN

-The chairman has a very important role in the company and has to provide strong leadership in the running of the affairs of the board and ensuring the corporate health of the business.
+The role of the chairman is very important role in the company.
+They have to provide strong leadership in the running of the affairs of the board and ensuring the corporate health of the business.
 As such the chairman must bring a considerable depth of business knowledge, experience and leadership abilities.
 The chairman must be capable of being a source of great counsel for the management team on all sorts of disciplines together with having the ability to steer the board on investor and corporate governance matters.

 It must be clear, the driving and running of the business is the responsibility of the chief executive.
 It’s not the role of the chairman to run the business and it’s important the chairman does not assume that role when he or she enters the building.
 It’s always important to maintain the delineation between the roles.
 Crossing these lines, as it’s common to see, causes confusion and often a lot of friction between the chairman and the executives.

 A key responsibility of the chairman is to ensure there is a strategy and agreed business plan in place for the business and that the executive Board is up to the challenge of implementing that strategy.
 It’s also the responsibility of the chairman to ensure effective financial controls are in place and that trading performance is clearly visible and sufficient for the board to monitor, understand, contextualise and make decisions in line with their fiduciary duties.

 Occasionally the chairman will need to get into the operational detail of the business and thus will need to ensure he or she has sufficient capacity to allow this when needed – i.e. when there are performance issues, mergers, acquisitions or simply to help and support executive management with their thoughts, worries and decisions.